DigitalEarthSweden/digital-earth-sweden-community/README.md

 ### How to Run

 1. Open your terminal or command prompt.
-2. Run the following Docker command:
+2. Run the following Docker commands:
+   `docker pull harbor.main.rise-ck8s.com/des-public/tutorials:latest`
    `docker run --rm -it -p 8888:8888 harbor.main.rise-ck8s.com/des-public/tutorials:latest`

 4. Open Firefox (or your preferred browser) and navigate to the URL provided in the terminal output to access the Jupyter Lab interface.